jamesspalding/STAT547/README.md

 * **makeArray(dataframe)**: turns dataframe into an array of matrices
 * **meanMat(array)**: takes an array of matrices and returns the mean matrix **M**
-* **misorientAngle(array, observation)**: takes an array of matrices and the intended observation in which an angle is to be found and returns said angle
+* **misorientAngle(array, observation)**: takes an array of matrices and the intended observation in which an angle is to be found and returns said angle.
+If no observation is given, returns the average angle of the array.